glynnforrest/Crutches/docs/named_bitmask.md

 Add a flag to the NamedBitmask.

-Add more than one flag at a time by separating individual flags with |.
-For example, supplying 4 | 1 will add both 4 and 1.
+Add more than one flag at a time by passing flags as an array.

     $mask = new NamedBitmask(array('ADMIN', 'USER'), 0);
     $mask->addFlag('USER');